 How do I block the Wayback Machine?

-The block has two parts because the problem has two parts.
-Going forward, add a User-agent: ia_archiver and User-agent: archive.org_bot block to your robots.txt with Disallow: /.
+Going forward, add User-agent: ia_archiver and User-agent: archive.org_bot blocks to your robots.txt with Disallow: /.
 The Wayback Machine respects this for most sites in practice, although a 2017 policy change means there is no longer an absolute guarantee.
-For pages already archived, send a removal request to info@archive.org from an email address on the domain in question; the Archive's policy is to honor these.
-For stubborn cases involving copyrighted material, the DMCA process is the escalation path.
+For pages already archived, email a removal request to info@archive.org; that opens a review by the Archive's team, which states up front that it makes no guarantees about the outcome.
+For copyrighted material, the DMCA process is the separate escalation path.
 Cloudflare and server-level blocks of the User-Agent strings are a useful belt-and-braces layer; the Archive's IP ranges change over time but its User-Agent strings are stable.

 What the Wayback Machine is and why people block it